YS19999/IGDM-general-few-shot-intent-recognition/README.md

 ![image](https://github.com/YS19999/IGDM-general-few-shot-intent-recognition/blob/main/images/method_page-0001.jpg)

 ## How to use
 You can directly run meta_train.py to train a new model, and then use meta_test.py to conduct the generalization test.
 Alternatively, you can directly use the pre-trained model weights that we have provided.
-It can be downloaded from Baidu Netdisk.
+It can be downloaded from <a href="https://example.com" target="_blank">Link</a>.

 ## Results
 ### Single-label fuzzy matching